All About Mink

 Do Minks Make Good Pets?

-Minks resemble the domesticated ferret; for this reason, many people believe that minks could make good house pets.
+Minks resemble domesticated ferrets; for this reason, many people believe that minks could make good house pets.
 That is not the case; minks might be less stinky and around the same size as a ferret, but they are highly aggressive.
 With time, patience, and the mink’s personality, and depending on the age the mink is when you get them, you may be able to bond with a mink making them less of a threat to you.

 American Mink takes a look around as it hunts.

-• Attacking Other Pets – A mink has killer instincts and will attack your cats, dogs, fish, rabbits, ferrets, other minks, or any other pet you may have.
+• Attacking Other Pets: A mink has killer instincts and will attack your cats, dogs, fish, rabbits, ferrets, other minks, or any other pet you may have.

 Are Minks In Danger of Going Extinct?